Yaya Toure sends message to Sol Bamba after cancer diagnosis | Goal.com

 Bamba is currently spending his fifth season with the Bluebirds, having teamed up with the club from Leeds United in the summer of 2016.

-The 35-year-old has featured in more than 100 games for Cardiff and played a key role in their promotion to the Premier League in 2018 before their relegation.
+The 35-year-old has featured in more than 100 games for Cardiff and played a key role in their promotion to the Premier League in 2018 before they got relegated.

 The centre-back has played six times for the Bluebirds this season across all competitions before the setback.